texfaq/texfaq.github.io/FAQ-conditional.md

 The [`tagging`](http://ctan.org/pkg/tagging) package offers another neat set of syntax, which allow the user to apply ''tags'' to chunks of text, and to include and exclude tagged text, according to the tags.
-For example, the user may 'use' text marked with some tags, and to 'drop' marked with others:
+For example, the user may ''use'' text marked with some tags, and to ''drop'' marked with others:
 ```latex
 \usetag{<tag list>}
 \droptag{<tag list>}